jayshozie/ceng240/notes4newbies/W01-intro.md

 ## Components of a Computer

-There are multiple cruical components of a computer, namely the CPU, RAM, and storage.
+There are multiple cruical components of a computer, namely the motherboard, power supply unit (PSU) central-processing unit (CPU), memory (a.k.a. random-access memory, RAM), graphics processing unit (GPU), storage devices, and peripherals.

+Before diving into the components, you need to learn how a computer works.
+We will start with the CPU, then get to the bigger picture.

 ### The von Neumann (Princeton) Architecture